akoken/hulu-clone/README.md

 # Hulu v2.0

-This repository contains the source code of Spotify clone app created for educational purposes.
+This repository contains the source code of Hulu clone app created for educational purposes.

 ## How to run locally?